MicroClub-USTHB/GreenHat-CTF-2.0/challenges/misc/Mission Impossible/solution/writeup.md

 run
 ```

-**Result:** The enumeration reveals that the username `kristine` exists on the system.
+**Result:** The enumeration reveals that the username `kristin` exists on the system.

 ### Step 5: Cross-Reference with Employee Data

-Check the IT department employees to identify who "kristine" is:
+Check the IT department employees to identify who "kristin" is:
 - Look for employees with first name "Kristine" in the IT department
-- **Discovery:** Kristine is the most recently hired IT department member
+- **Discovery:** Kristin is the most recently hired IT department member

 ### Step 6: Password Brute Force Attack